Residential Care Research

 In Illinois, Chapin Hall is working with the Department of Children and Family Services (DCFS) to assess the frequency with which young people are placed in residential care, how long they are staying, and how quickly they are able to transition to less restrictive settings, such as foster homes or homes of relatives.
 This analysis enabled us to develop a model that will help the system anticipate who is likely to be placed in residential care.
 This model was enhanced by incorporating Child and Adolescent Needs and Strengths (CANS) data, which allows DCFS to anticipate placement in residential care using a wider variety of characteristics.
 That, in turn, can lead to earlier service provisions to prevent that placement.

-The Chapin Hall team includes Research Fellow Richard Epstein, Policy Fellow Mary Sue Morsch, Senior Researcher Brian Chor, and Associate Researcher Zhidi Luo.
+The Chapin Hall team includes Policy Fellow Mary Sue Morsch, Research Fellow Brian Chor, Associate Researcher Cody Oltmans, Associate Researcher Sam Shapiro, Senior Policy Analyst Richard Foltz, and Policy Fellow Shaun Lane.
 Together, they are helping IL DCFS improve its services to Illinois youth, and reduce the state’s reliance on residential care.